 To speak with someone about the Lamplight service and schedule a telephone appointment:

-Before booking an appointment, look at our advice guides further down the page.
+Before booking an appointment, have a look at our advice guides further up this page.
 You may find the answer to your query there without the need of an appointment.

 After you have booked an appointment we need you to complete the pre-appointment questionnaire.
 This will provide us with the information necessary to give you advice specific to your circumstances.
 Do not complete the questionnaire before booking an appointment.